chauyingjia/UTM_Degree_Coursework/Year3_Sem2/BUSINESS_INTELLIGENCE/readme.md

 ## Reflection

 This course helped me understand that business intelligence is about turning raw data into useful information for decision making.
 The lab exercises showed how data can be prepared, transformed, and analysed through a structured workflow, which made the BI process feel more practical and visual.
+We learned alteryx designer and powerBI in this course.

 The industry talk report also gave me a better view of how BI is used in real organisations.
 It showed that companies rely on clean data, clear reporting, and meaningful dashboards to support management decisions.
 This made me realise that BI is not only about tools, but also about presenting the right information at the right time.